 An employee who is resident in the United Kingdom is sent by her employer to work in Germany on secondment for 8 months.
 The employer pays the travel expenses of the employee and her husband and also pays for their accommodation or subsistence while they are in Germany.

-The cost of the employee’s travel to and from Germany is deductible under Section 338 because Germany is a temporary workplace, see EIM32065.
-If it were not deductible under that section it would be deductible under Section 370, see EIM34040.
+The cost of the employee’s travel to and from Germany is deductible under section 338 because Germany is a temporary workplace, see EIM32065.
+If it were not deductible under that section it would be deductible under section 370.